 This section outlines how we expect to charge the budget to BSC Trading Parties.
-Table 8 contains charging proposals from Section D of the BSC.
-All of the charges presented in Table 9 exclude value added tax (VAT).
+Table 08 contains charging proposals from Section D of the BSC.
+Table 09 shows the charges excluding VAT.

-The BSC Panel reviewed Section D charges in 2019/20 to find the charging regime is fit for purpose, reflective of the BSC parties' activities and fair to existing and new market participants.
+The BSC Panel reviewed Section D charges in 2019/20 and found the charging regime is fit for purpose, reflective of the BSC parties' activities and fair to existing and new market participants.

-Table 8 Section D
+Table 08 Section D